Ashenara/e-Novel/README.md

 #### Notes
 - I'm not pro on coding, so this theme is a bit mess.
 Anyway i already test it on netlify a few weeks and work well.

-- The big problem maybe in seo, i try @schema.org but failed so i just use general seo.

 ## Installation

 #### Git Submodule